Speykious/Speykious/README.md

 Oh and quite importantly, to *not look like shit*.
 Making rectangles pretty doesn't necessarily demand more resources!

 My favorite programming languages are Rust first, C# second and Haskell third.
-Although I'm currently re-exploring C to learn about allocators and alternative allocation strategies.

 <table align="center">
     <tr>